-Heather Zachary is a partner in the firm's Regulatory and Government Affairs Department, and a member of the Cybersecurity, Privacy and Communications and Financial Institutions Practice Groups.
+Heather Zachary is a partner in the firm's Regulatory and Government Affairs Department, a member of the Cybersecurity, Privacy and Communications and Financial Institutions Practice Groups, and co-chair of the Big Data Practice.
 Her practice focuses on communications regulation, counseling and advocacy on privacy and data security, and civil litigation at the appellate and trial levels.

 Ms. Zachary counsels and advocates for clients on a wide range of privacy, consumer protection, and data-security issues.
 She assists clients in drafting and implementing online and internal privacy policies; complying with federal, state, and international laws regulating privacy and data security; responding to data breaches; preventing and responding to deceptive and unfair trade practices under the FTC Act and state analogues; crafting comprehensive information-security programs and policies; and configuring transactions and new product offerings to avoid privacy and data-security pitfalls.